wesmags/wesmags/README.md

 <br>

 __Power Panel is:__
->  a centralised command line interface mean't for all aspects of day-to-day computing needs
+>  a centralised command line interface mean't for all aspects of day-to-day computing needs.
 > <br>
 > https://github.com/wesmags/Power-Panel